-If you are the parent of an LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer or Questioning) child, and are feeling confused or unsure of what to do, you are not alone.
+If you are the parent of an LGBTQ+ (Lesbian, Gay, Bisexual, Transgender and Queer or Questioning, and others) child, and are feeling confused or unsure of what to do, you are not alone.
 Your child has learned something new about themselves, and trusts you enough to share this information with you.
-This is good news!
-Congratulations!
+This is good news.
+Congratulations.

-That being said, coming out can be a scary, nerve-wracking process both for the LGBTQ person and those around them.
-Believe it or not, you as a parent of an LGBTQ person have your own coming out process to go through: one that takes time, patience, and learning.
+That being said, coming out can be a scary, nerve-wracking process both for the LGBTQ+ person and those around them.
+Believe it or not, you as a parent have your own coming out process to go through: one that takes time, patience, and learning.

 Lots of parents find themselves not knowing where to even begin this process, so here are five concrete things you can do today to learn more about your child and their identity.

 These are the single most important words right now.
 Tell them you love them, no matter what.

 ‘It’s OK to admit that you feel nervous or confused’

 If you feel up to it, tell them you want to learn more about what their LGBTQ+ identity means to them.
 It’s OK to admit that you feel nervous or confused right now, but piggyback this with, ‘But I will work hard to understand.’

 Aside from conveying your support, there are some logistical things that you may need to discuss.
 Who, if anyone, is your child comfortable with you talking to?
 Is your child using a different name or pronouns?
 Do they feel safe at school?